Chartered Human Factors Professional

 C.ErgHF, FCIEHF, CMIOSH, MSc(Eng), MSc(Eng), BSc(Hons)

-He was a HSE Specialist Inspector for over 12 years, regulating human, management and organisational aspects on over 150 major hazard sites, both on and offshore, including planned inspection, incident investigation, safety report/safety case assessment, provision of expert evidence and formal enforcement.
-He was most recently a specialist in HSE’s Offshore Division, providing human and organisational factors input to interventions on a range of offshore installations, including production platforms, mobile drilling units and FPSOs.
+Martin was a HSE Specialist Inspector (Human Factors) for the British Government for over 12 years, regulating human, management and organisational aspects on over 150 major hazard sites, both on and offshore, including planned inspection, incident investigation, safety report/safety case assessment, provision of expert evidence and formal enforcement.
+For five of these years, Martin was a specialist in HSE’s Offshore Division, providing human and organisational factors input to interventions on a range of offshore installations, including production platforms, mobile drilling units and FPSOs.

-Prior to the HSE, Martin held positions in two human factors consultancies working across a range of safety critical industries throughout Europe; and for several years was employed as a Psychologist at the HSE’s research laboratory (now HSL).
+Prior to the HSE, Martin held positions in two human factors consultancies working across a range of safety critical industries throughout Europe; and for several years was employed as a Psychologist in the Risk Assessment team at the HSE’s research laboratory.

 Martin is a Chartered Member and Fellow (2005) of the UK Chartered Institute of Ergonomics & Human Factors (CIEHF).
 He was a non-Executive Director of the CIEHF for 10 years.